PokemonAutomation/ComputerControl/Wiki/Developer/DeveloperGuide.md

 We use [JSON](https://en.wikipedia.org/wiki/JSON) as the file format to store our text-based data like Pokémon lists and Pokédex contents.
 An example is [Pokedex-National.json](https://github.com/PokemonAutomation/Packages/blob/master/SerialPrograms/Resources/Pokemon/Pokedex/Pokedex-National.json), in our `Resources` folder.
 As the name says, the folder stores all those external data that the program may need to load.

-See code in [Pokemon_PokemonSlugs.cpp](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/Pokemon/Resources/Pokemon_PokemonSlugs.cpp) on how to load JSON to get the national Pokédex.

 ### JSON for Sprites

 For better user experience we also have Pokémon sprite images in `Resources` folder.
 Those sprites are used as part of Pokémon selection UI in for example [**Outbreak Finder**](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Programs/PokemonLA/OutbreakFinder.md).
 To save file transfer and loading time, we usually put all sprites of the entire Pokédex into a single image, like [MMOSprites.png](https://github.com/PokemonAutomation/Packages/blob/master/SerialPrograms/Resources/PokemonLA/MMOSprites.png).
 To know which part of the image belongs to which slug (see Section **Pokémon Slugs** for what a slug is), we need to have an accompanied JSON file to specify this, like what's in [MMOSprites.json](https://github.com/PokemonAutomation/Packages/blob/master/SerialPrograms/Resources/PokemonLA/MMOSprites.json).

+### Code to Load JSON

+See code in [Pokemon_PokemonSlugs.cpp](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/Pokemon/Resources/Pokemon_PokemonSlugs.cpp) on how to load a simple JSON of a list Pokémon slugs to get the national Pokédex.

-Since this kind of JSON files is more complex than a JSON for a simple list of Pokémon slugs, you can learn how to use our JSON loading and parsing functions by studying the code that loads image sprites in [SpriteDatabase](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/CommonFramework/Resources/SpriteDatabase.cpp) class.
+JSON files for image sprites are more complex.
+You can learn more on our JSON loading and parsing functions by studying the code that loads image sprites in [`SpriteDatabase`](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/CommonFramework/Resources/SpriteDatabase.cpp) class.
+This `SpriteDatabase` class is used to load an image and its corresponding JSON file to get all the sprites from the image.
+For example, in [PokemonLA_PokemonMapSpriteReader.cpp](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/PokemonLA/Inference/Map/PokemonLA_PokemonMapSpriteReader.cpp), `SpriteDatabase` is created to load MMOSprites.png and MMOSprites.json mentioned above.

 ## Pokémon Slugs